LucasYaskowich/CISC101-Group102-PaperSummarizer/modules/guardrails.md

 ## Error escalation
 - If the module detects that more than 30% of required sections are missing or truncated such that a faithful summary is impossible, abort summarization and return only the Input checks and warnings block with explicit next steps.

+---

+## Strict Evidence mode
+- If `evidence_mode` = "strict", then the summarizer should only include information that appears in the provided texrt, nothing else.
+If it cannot find enough information, it must output the following message: "The text does not provide enough to summarize this section in strict summary mode

+---

+## Section warning messages
+- If a given section is missing, empty, or too short, the module must output the following warning: "Section too short: summary may not be complete."